susanjlindner/wavefront-sdk-java/README.md

   WavefrontDirectIngestionClient.Builder builder =
   new WavefrontDirectIngestionClient.Builder(wavefrontServer, token);

-  // set this if you want to change the defualt max queue size of 50,000 builder.maxQueueSize(100_000);
+  /* set this if you want to change the defualt max queue size of 50,000 */ builder.maxQueueSize(100_000);

-  // set this if you want to change the default batch size of 10,000 builder.batchSize(20_000);
+  /* set this if you want to change the default batch size of 10,000 */ builder.batchSize(20_000);

-  // set this if you want to change the default flush interval value of 1 seconds builder.flushIntervalSeconds(2);
+  /* The flushing interval determines how frequently data is sent to Wavefront for storage. */ /* set this if you want to change the default flush interval value of 1 seconds */ builder.flushIntervalSeconds(2);

   WavefrontDirectIngestionClient wavefrontDirectIngestionClient = builder.build();